The type of trim you choose for your home can help define the overall style of the space.

 Shoe molding is an added finish that we install quite often.
 It’s truly rare to find a home with perfectly flat floors that don’t require special attention to covering the spacing where they meet the walls.
 This is especially true here in the Northeast, where a lot of homes are older and have already settled, naturally causing the subfloors to be a bit “wavy.”

 There are a few options for shoe molding sizes and profiles, but they all, ultimately, serve the same purpose.
 Shoe molding gets installed when you decide to keep your existing base molding to cover your new floors expansion space.
 Many times we recommend installing shoe molding, even when installing new base molding, because it’s a more playable and flexible piece of molding that more easily conforms to a floors “waviness,” helping create a seamless transition from the flooring to the walls.

-Aesthetically, our flooring experts will help you choose the one that best suits the style you’re trying to achieve for your home.
+Aesthetically, our experts will help you choose the one that best suits the style you’re trying to achieve for your home.